NovakLBUT/MultTheta_engineering/ReadMe.txt

 ## Requirements

 The code is written in Python and provided mainly as Jupyter notebooks.
+The engineering numerical models are implemented in MATLAB.